eliasdejong/viperlith/docs/HTML_STREAMING.md

 An SSE response can keep contain one chunk, or multiple.
 The server can keep sending data as long as it wants, as it is in control of when the response ends.

 ### So Why use SSE?
 Because it **places the server in control of when data is sent** (push vs pull).
-Additionally, it synergized well with native browser functionality, such as Brotli streaming compression as discussed.
+Additionally, it synergized well with native browser functionality, such as Brotli streaming compression as discussed earlier.

 Datastar encourages a "push" model with full-page rebuilds similar to [immediate mode rendering](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)).
 These full page updates (known as "fat morphs") are sent directly to the client, replacing the entire contents of the screen at once.
 Server-Sent Events work exceptionally well in this model.
 Of all the tools available in the browser, this one emerged as a winner.